 Artificial intelligence can radically tackle these issues.
 It can take care of the time consuming, labor intensive administration, speed up internal processes, develop massive cost savings, increase productivity, improve the speed and accuracy of decision-making, identify potential problems before they become major issues, and allow for much better allocation of resources.
 It will make government more responsive, more efficient, and improve the lives of their citizens.

 Singapore and Japan are leaders in implementing AI into government, and the United States, Canada, United Kingdom, Germany, New Zealand, and Australia are all moving forward in different ways.
-Many countries are experimenting with or investigating slightly different applications of the technology, and progress is made.
+Many countries are experimenting with or investigating slightly different applications of technology, and progress is made.

 The potential benefits of AI are patently clear in the public sector, so expect the usage to rise.